Looking to Buy?

 Financing repairs and improvements with home equity is okay for most homeowners, but it is difficult for many first-time buyers.
 They have lower-incomes, smaller savings, and have made lower down payments on their homes than first-time buyers a decade ago.
 So they have little equity to borrow against.
 Unfortunately, it is often lower cost older homes purchased by first-time buyers that need the most work.

 Unless you have a cash reserve, you will have to shop around for the best borrowing terms.
 In addition to the options listed above, you can ask relatives for a loan.
 Borrow against your whole life insurance policy.
 Refinance your existing mortgage.
 Get a second mortgage.
 Contact the government about home improvement programs.
-And – only as a last resort – borrow from a finance agency, which generally tend to charge high rates.
+And – only as a last resort – borrow from a finance agency, which generally tends to charge high rates.

-One of the best ways is to get your hands on a comparable market analyses.
+One of the best ways is to get your hands on a comparable market analysis.
 See what price similar properties have sold for in the past and find out the listing price of others currently on the market.

 It is important to examine the fixer-upper carefully and figure out how much it will cost to fix any defects or repairs.
 If you are unable to get in, talk with nearby neighbors about the home’s condition.

 You can also do your own cost comparison by researching comparable properties recorded at the local county recorder’s and assessor’s offices, or at Internet sites specializing in property records.
 If the property is in foreclosure, you should get as much information as possible from the lender.